-The rideshare accident lawyers from the Fitch Law Firm LLC can answer all your questions regarding your specific Uber or Lyft accident, but we can also answer some general questions now to help you understand the basics of these accidents:
+Our Ohio accident lawyers specialize in rideshare collisions and can answer all your questions regarding your specific Uber or Lyft accident, but we can also answer some general questions now to help you understand the basics of these accidents:

 Should I Report the Accident to Uber or Lyft?

 Yes, you should report the accident to the rideshare company.
 Both Uber and Lyft have dedicated channels for rideshare drivers, passengers, and third parties involved in accidents during a rideshare trip or while the driver is on the clock.
 Reporting the accident to the rideshare company starts the claims process, and a representative should reach out soon.

 Rideshare drivers and passengers can report an accident through the app or online.
 Third parties must go to the Uber or Lyft website to fill out a report form.
 In addition, you should also call emergency services so everyone can get medical treatment if needed, and the police can file an accident report.

 If you were driving for Uber or Lyft when another party caused your accident, you may also be able to file an insurance claim with your rideshare company.
 An Uber and Lyft rideshare accident lawyer can help you explore your options for seeking compensation.